joehuangx/gdrivetool/README.md

 ### 4. How to use the tool:

+You can follow this direction : [使用手冊](./使用手冊.pdf) or read the following simple instructions.

 **Typically follow the following structure to get started:**

 ```python
 $ python -m gdrivetool [function] {[arg1] [arg2]...}
 ```

-You can follow the direction : [使用手冊](./使用手冊.pdf) or read the following simple instructions.

 #### (1) Authenticate / Update content of API: